History of Virgin Galactic in Timeline

 March 2015: LauncherOne research center established

-In March 2015, Virgin Galactic established a 150,000-square-foot research, development, and manufacturing center for LauncherOne at the Long Beach Airport and reported they were on schedule to begin test flights of LauncherOne with its Newton 3 engine by the end of 2016.
+In March 2015, Virgin Galactic established a 150,000-square-foot (14,000 m) research, development, and manufacturing center for LauncherOne at the Long Beach Airport.
+The company reported it was on schedule to begin test flights of LauncherOne with its Newton 3 engine by the end of 2016.

 On 25 June 2015, Virgin Galactic signed a contract with OneWeb Ltd. for 39 satellite launches for its satellite constellation with an option for an additional 100 launches.

-On 28 July 2015, the NTSB cited inadequate design safeguards, poor pilot training, lack of rigorous FAA oversight and a potentially anxious co-pilot without recent flight experience as important factors in the 2014 SpaceShipTwo crash.
+On 28 July 2015, the NTSB cited inadequate design safeguards, poor pilot training, lack of rigorous FAA oversight, and a potentially anxious co-pilot without recent flight experience as important factors in the 2014 SpaceShipTwo crash.
+The co-pilot prematurely unlocked a movable tail section, leading to the craft breaking apart.

-Blue Origin's New Shepard first flew unmanned above the Karman line and landed in 2015.
+In 2015, Blue Origin's New Shepard first flew unmanned above the Karman line and landed.

-In 2015, Virgin Galactic began to focus on the smallsat launch business as the human spaceflight program experienced delays.
+In 2015, Virgin began to focus more on the smallsat launch business due to multiple delays in the human spaceflight program.

 February 2016: Rollout of VSS Unity

-On 19 February 2016, the replacement SpaceShipTwo, named VSS Unity, was rolled out.
+On 19 February 2016, the replacement SpaceShipTwo, named VSS Unity, was rolled out following the crash of VSS Enterprise.

 In August 2016, test flights for VSS Unity were set to begin after ground tests were completed.

-Since September 2016, captive carry flights had taken place with VSS Unity.
+Since September 2016, captive carry flights of VSS Unity had taken place.

-December 2016: First glide test of VSS Unity
+December 2016: VSS Unity Completes First Free Flight

-In December 2016, VSS Unity completed its first flight, a successful glide test lasting ten minutes.
+In December 2016, VSS Unity completed its first free flight, which was a successful glide test lasting ten minutes.

-In 2016, Blue Origin's New Shepard vehicle was reflown unmanned to above the Karman line again.
+In 2016 Blue Origin's New Shepard was reflown unmanned to above the Karman line again.

-In 2016, TSC, Virgin Galactic and the Virgin Group began a collaboration with Boom Technology to develop a supersonic trans-oceanic passenger jetliner and carried out a mission concept review of a Mach 3 vehicle design.
+In 2016, TSC, Virgin Galactic and the Virgin Group began a collaboration with Boom Technology to develop a supersonic trans-oceanic passenger jetliner.
+A mission concept review of a Mach 3 vehicle design was carried out.

 March 2017: LauncherOne team spun off into Virgin Orbit